ED-IP/Milestone-4-project/README.md

 -   #### Owner Goals

-### Further Testing (not tested yet)
+### Further Testing

 - [W3C Validation tools](https://validator.w3.org/)
    - All the HTML files were tested with the W3C validator, some html errors were found and fixed.
    - Still there are errors that I think are related to the Jinja templates

 - [CSS Validator](https://jigsaw.w3.org/css-validator/)
-   - Style.css was tested with the css validator, no error was found
+   - Base.css was tested with the css validator, no error was found

 - [JSHint](https://jshint.com/)
-   - script.js was tested with JSHint no warnings were given
+   - slideShow.js was tested with JSHint a warning in line 11 is noticed, consulting the code with the one in W3School doesn't suggest anything wrong

 ### Known Bugs

 - ~~Images are not working once the project is deployed to Heroku, I suspect is a problem with the paths and the configuration for Whitenoise~~
-- ~~Sometimes is not posible to click in the options for the dropdown menu "My account" when a logged user is in the home page (I suspect is because a toast is an "invisible" on top of the menu option)~~
+- ~~Sometimes is not possible to click in the options for the drop-down menu "My account" when a logged user is in the home page (I suspect is because a toast is an "invisible" on top of the menu option)~~
 - Sorting by name not working
-- Stripe Webhooks not working on Heroku (500 error is visible in stripe website)
+- Stripe Webhooks not working on Heroku (error 500 is visible in stripe website)
 - "Order Total" doesn't appear in order history
-- Navigation option to the Introduction section need adjustment
+- Navigation options for the home page need adjustment, specially for the mobile site
 - Wishlist function not finalized

 ### To do

-- Change the typografy for the main heading in the Introduction section
+- Change the typography for the main heading in the Introduction section
 - Add a link to Register user in the Login user section
 - Adjust the animation for the SlideShow in the intro section